broadinstitute/warp/pipelines/broad/arrays/single_sample/Arrays.changelog.md

 # 2.3.2
-2021-07-13
+2021-7-19

-* Update Illumina IAAP Autocall base image to AppSec approved image
+* Updated Illumina IAAP Autocall to alpine base image
 * Make chip_well_barcode and analysis_version_number available as outputs of the WDL.

 # 2.3.1
 2021-05-19